8 Day Cabbage Slaw: Fresh & Flavorful

 Cabbage From the Garden

-Cabbage was a staple in the garden growing up.
-I can remember being sent to the garden with a big knife to cut a head of cabbage.
+Cabbage was always a staple in the garden when I was growing up.
+I can still picture being sent outside with a big knife to cut a head of cabbage.
+Once it was harvested, the outer leaves were peeled away and tossed aside, and the rest went straight to the kitchen.

-Once the cabbage head was cut, you would peel off the outer leaves and discard them.
-Then the cabbage would be used for slaw or cooked with butter, salt, and pepper until tender.
-I never liked cooked cabbage, but my husband loves it.
-And let me warn you, if you cook it, it will smell up the house!
+Most often, that cabbage was used for slaw or cooked down with butter, salt, and pepper until tender.
+I was never a fan of cooked cabbage, but my husband absolutely loves it.
+And fair warning — if you decide to cook it, your whole house will know. 😊

 Sauerkraut

-When the cabbage “started coming in” it couldn’t be left in the garden too long.
-We would harvest all the heads and Mother would slice it off real thin to make sauerkraut.
+When the cabbage really started coming in, it couldn’t be left in the garden too long.
+All the heads would be harvested at once, and my mother would slice them paper-thin to make sauerkraut.

 Back to the Slaw